bright/new-www/content/blog/child-bounties-on-polkadot-kusama-explained.md

  Adding a child bounty:

-* Can be done by: a parent bounty curator,
+* Can be done by: a parent bounty curator.
-* Parent bounty must be in “Active” state,
+* Parent bounty must be in “Active” state.
-* To succeed parent bounty must have enough funds to pay the total value of the child bounty, if not, this action fails,
+* To succeed parent bounty must have enough funds to pay the total value of the child bounty, if not, this action fails.
 * After succeeding, the status of the child bounty is updated to “Added”.

 ### **2. Proposing a curator**

 When you add a child bounty and your child bounty status is moved to „Added”, you can propose curator to this child bounty.
 You can propose your account or choose another one.

-How to propose curator for the child bounty:
+How to propose a curator for the child bounty:

-* Can be done by: parent bounty curator,
+* Can be done by: a parent bounty curator.
-* Parent bounty must be in “Active” state,
+* Parent bounty must be in an “Active” state.
-* Child bounty must be in “Added” state,
+* Child bounty must be in the “Added” state.
 * After succeeding, the status of the child bounty changes to “Curator Proposed”.

-## 3. Accepting the curator role
+### 3. Accepting the curator role

+How to nominate and accept the curator role for the child bounty:

+* Can be done by: the curator of the child bounty.
+* A deposit is reserved from the curator.
+Will be refunded after payout or cancellation.
+* The child bounty curator’s fee is deducted from the parent bounty curator’s fee.
+* Parent bounty must be in an “Active” state.
+* Child bounty must be in Curator Proposed state.
+* After succeeding, the acceptance of the child bounty curator role status changes to “Active”.

+Now the curator is responsible for completing the work related to this child bounty.

+### 4. Unassigning child bounty curator